roc-streaming/roc-toolkit/README.md

 Authors
 -------

-See a list of maintainers and contributors [here](https://roc-streaming.org/toolkit/docs/about_project/authors.html).
+See the list of maintainers and contributors [here](https://roc-streaming.org/toolkit/docs/about_project/authors.html).